onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > Jesus returned to Galilee in the power of the Spirit, - **Luke 4:14**
 > May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit. - **Romans 15:13**
 > ... by the power of signs and wonders, through the power of the Spirit of God... - **Romans 15:19**
+> My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, - **1 Corinthians 2:4**

 #### Love of the Spirit
 > I urge you, brothers and sisters, by our Lord Jesus Christ and by the love of the Spirit, to join me in my struggle by praying to God for me - **Romans 15:30**